Architeuthis-Flux/JumperlessV5/docs/index.md

 There is no "prescribed" use case for this thing.
 Every design decision was meant to keep it as general purpose as possible while staying easy and fun to use.
 Whether you're a hobbyist, musician, student, hacker, scientist, teacher, engineer, artist, or just want to be the first person to get Doom running on a breadboard, Jumperless was made to give you an entirely new tool for turning your ideas into rad stuff.

+The breadboard shells come off with just 4 through hole solder joints, so you can easily replace any bent spring clips (although in practice this has never been necessary, the high quality phosphor bronze clips are amazingly sturdy), or swap out the shell with one printed in your favorite color/material.

 ## Manufacturing Plan